ICICLE-ai/GNNFoodFlowPortal/README.md

 # GNN FOOD FLOW PORTAL
 This is a visualization tool for results from [GNN FoodFlow Model](https://github.com/GeoDS/GNNFoodFlow).
 This portal allows you to explore the data through an interactive map, and to download the filtered results for your own research.

+**Great News!
+The portal is now online at https://gnnfoodflowportal.pods.icicleai.tapis.io/**

 Tags: Smart-Foodsheds, AI4CI

 ## License